milgor931/cse15l-lab-reports/lab5.md

 ```

 ## ex.2 (8)
-This example shows that the -i option could be helpful in a situation where you accidently capitalize letters in the search string.
+This example shows that the -iname option could be helpful in a situation where you accidently capitalize letters in the search string.
 As you can see, by making sure that we use this option, we don't have to worry about capitalizing to find the correct results.
 ```
 #COMMAND
 $ find ./written_2/*/berlitz2 -iname "CUBA-WHATTODO.txt"